deanchin/python-tutorial/notes/day_25/notes.md

 Example of what a rest endpoint may look like that will update the color for a apple resource PUT http://my.server/apples/{id}/color/{color}

-- Resources should be plural (ex: the resource iin the above url is apples)
+- Resources should be plural (ex: the resource in the above url is apples)

 PUT http://my.server.com/players/{username}
 {